Learning Outcomes

 - unexplained breaks in the chain of title

-- missing documents or plans
+- missing documents or plans referred to by deeds or register entries

-- compliance with covenants or planning permissions
+- compliance with covenants or planning and building controls

 The aim is to resolve all issues before exchange of contracts.
-If a defect cannot be remedied, the buyer may seek indemnity insurance or negotiate a price reduction.
+Common solutions include:

-Key Term: requisition A formal question or request for clarification raised by the buyer’s solicitor during the investigation of title.
+A formal question or request for clarification raised by the buyer’s solicitor during the investigation of title.

 Searches and Final Checks